karlseguin/gerb/readme.md

 # Gerb
-Gerb is a work in progress.
-Support for `for` is missing.
+Gerb is a erb-inspired templating engine for Go.

 ## Usage